-We are heavily dependent on the performance of the residential property market in China, which is at a relatively early development stage.
+We are heavily dependent on the performance of the residential property market in China.

 The residential property industry in the PRC is still in a relatively early stage of development.
 Although demand for residential property in the PRC has been growing rapidly in recent years, such growth is often coupled with volatility in market conditions and fluctuation in property prices.
 It is extremely difficult to predict how much and when demand will develop, as many social, political, economic, legal and other factors, most of which are beyond our control, may affect the development of the market.
 The level of uncertainty is increased by the limited availability of accurate financial and market information as well as the overall low level of transparency in the PRC, especially in Tier II cities, which have lagged in progress in these aspects when compared to Tier I cities.